-IncorrectURL BadParameter AlreadyExists DoesNotExist IncorrectState PermissionDenied AuthorizationFailed AuthenticationFailed
+IncorrectURL

+BadParameter

+AlreadyExists

+DoesNotExist

+IncorrectState

+PermissionDenied

+AuthorizationFailed

+AuthenticationFailed
-Notes: - all notes to the ns_entry::remove() method

-- if the 'Recursive' flag is defined, the source is recursively removed if it is a directory;

-- if the 'Dereference' flag is specified, the method applies to the link target of source.
-The flag causes a 'BadParameter' exception if source is not a link. - the default flags are 'None' (0). - other flags are not allowed on this method, and cause a 'BadParameter' exception. - if 'source' can be parsed as URL, but contains an invalid entry name, a 'BadParameter' exception is thrown. - if 'source' is a valid entry name but the entry does not exist, a 'DoesNotExist' exception is thrown. - removing any parent or the current directoy (e.g. '.', '..' etc.) is not allowed, and throws a 'BadParameter' exception
+- all notes to the ns_entry::move() method apply. - if the 'Recursive' flag is defined, the source is recursively copied if it is a directory; otherwise this flag is ignored. - if the 'Dereference' flag is specified, the method applies to the link target of source.
+The flag causes a 'BadParameter' exception if source is not a link. - if the the target already exists, the 'Overwrite' flag must be specified, otherwise an 'AlreadyExists' exception is thrown. - the default flags are 'None' (0). - other flags are not allowed on this method, and cause a 'BadParameter' exception. - if 'source' can be parsed as URL, but contains an invalid entry name, a 'BadParameter' exception is thrown. - if 'source' is a valid entry name but the entry does not exist, a 'DoesNotExist' exception is thrown. - moving any parent or the current directory (e.g. '.', '..' etc.) is not allowed, and throws a 'BadParameter' exception